JimBobSquarePants/Zoombraco/README.md

  - Multitentant aware codebase
  - Image CDN url generation.

+## Documentation

+Documentation can be found via the [Wiki](https://github.com/JimBobSquarePants/Zoombraco/wiki) and is open for collaboration.

 ### Consuming the Solution

 At the moment the codebase is there but I'm lacking a complete demo.
 I'll get round to it though as I am writing an accompanying set of articles.